German–Soviet economic relations (1934–1941): Early 1930s

 In the early 1930s, Soviet imports decreased as the Communist model achieved greater self sufficiency.
-The Soviet economic planning body, improved greatly in spite of hostile foreign powers.
+The Soviet economic planning body improved greatly in spite of hostile foreign powers.
 What followed was a system which included the most adequate review of national accounts and economic measurements.
 The subsequent changes to Gosplan improved its operation.

 Though Soviet industrial output had significantly increased over its prior levels, Soviet exports to Germany fell to 223 million Reichsmarks in 1934 due to the Soviets distrust of the German regime.
-Although the Soviet Union possessed almost double the population of Germany, its industrial output still lagged behind because of the backward nature of the former Tsarist regime and invasions of the Soviet Union by the Western powers and others that followed it inception.
+Although the Soviet Union possessed almost double the population of Germany, its industrial output still lagged behind because of the backward nature of the former Tsarist regime and invasions of the Soviet Union by the Western powers and others that followed its inception.
 Its steel production almost caught up with Germany's in 1933 during the German economic collapse in the Great Depression.
 Following are German imports from Imperial Russia and the Soviet Union from 1912 to 1933: